canonical/netbox/docs/integrations/rest-api.md

 #### Client IP Restriction

-!!! note
-    This feature was introduced in NetBox v3.3.

 Each API token can optionally be restricted by client IP address.
 If one or more allowed IP prefixes/addresses is defined for a token, authentication will fail for any client connecting from an IP address outside the defined range(s).
 This enables restricting the use a token to a specific client.
 (By default, any client IP address is permitted.)